winkitam/FITE2010/README.md

 - Refund NFTs: The contract owner can refund NFTs to users, transferring the refund amount and burning the NFTs.
 - Frondend application: The frontend application interacts with the contract functions by connecting to MetaMask.
 Users can connect their MetaMask wallet to the application and execute contract functions such as minting NFTs and refunding NFTs.
 ## Web3.js
+## Smart Contract
+The NFT ticketing system smart contract is implemented using Solidity and OpenZeppelin libraries.
+The contract code is located in the MyNFT.sol file.
+Requirements: Solidity ^0.8.25
+OpenZeppelin Contracts: ERC721URIStorage, Counters, Ownable
 ## Smart Contract Function
 - mintNFT: Allows users to mint NFTs by paying the specified price.
 - setMaxNFTs: Sets the maximum number of NFTs that can be minted.